kirstenopstad/haiku/README.md

 If time, build out your application so that it can randomly generate haikus.
 * logic should verify that the poem has three lines.
 * logic should verify English syllable rules (and exceptions) one at a time.
+  1. A syllable is formed by at least one vowel (a, e, i, o, u).
+    * Exceptions:
+      * a) Silent e is not counted as a vowel in a syllable.
+        For example: tape, like, love, ex-treme, take, blue.

+      * b) When two vowels carry one sound (diphthong), they cannot be divided.
+        For example: coin, loud, bread, moon, sound, beau-ti-ful, a-void.

+      * c) The letter “y” is not strictly a vowel but behaves like one.
+           For example: man-y, bi-cy-cle, i-vy.
+  2. Divide the syllable between two same consonants.
+(For example: rab-bit, let-ter, buf-fet, des-sert, ber-ry.)
+  3. Vowel with long/short vowel sound...
+     * The consonant goes with the second vowel if the first vowel has a long vowel sound.
+            * For example: ba-sic, ro-bot, wa-ter.
+     * The consonant goes with the first vowel if it has a short vowel sound.
+           * For example: riv-er, mod-el, pan-el.
+  4. Divide between two vowels that make two sounds.
+     * For example: di-et, di-aer-e-sis.
+     * Exception:
+        * Two vowels make one sound.
+        * For example: coat, boat, meet
+  5. Use prefixes and suffixes to separate syllables.
+  6. Compound nouns are always divided between the two words.
+  7. Divide before the consonant before an "-le" syllable and sounds like “-el”.

 <!--
 This template includes placeholders for: